Big Dance Shorts Brazil

 The completed films will be broadcast in the UK on Channel 4 during Big Dance Week as part of the Random Acts strand and in Brazil will in summer 2014 before going on to numerous screenings as part of Big Dance’s nationwide programme of events.

-The application form and further details on the programme are available here now - and you can get inspired with a look at the trailer for last year's Big Dance Shorts here:
+You can get inspired with a look at the trailer for last year's Big Dance Shorts here:

 Big Dance Shorts Brazil complements British Council Transform, an arts and creativity programme which is spanning the four years from 2012-2016, aiming to develop the artistic dialogue between the UK and Brazil for mutual benefit and long term impact.